-Most of us agree that recognition and rewards are an important component of employee engagement, retention, and productivity.
+Most of us agree that employee rewards and recognition are an important component of employee engagement, retention, and productivity.
 But how closely have you examined what’s working and not working about the employee rewards industry?

-When looking at the recognition and rewards market, mainly from the perspective of the millennial generation, a central question that permeated the conversation was: Are HR staff, and the employees they support, equipped with the right strategies to build productive relationships, maximize employee engagement, and improve organizational performance?
+When looking at the employee rewards and recognition market, mainly from the perspective of the millennial generation, a central question that permeated the conversation was: Are HR staff, and the employees they support, equipped with the right strategies to build productive relationships, maximize employee engagement, and improve organizational performance?

 The data shows that HR organizations are responding, and adopting experiences to recognize employees at work (whether for onboarding, anniversaries, spot recognition, etc.).
 But there’s still a lot of room for improvement and education in the recognition space.